rdehuyss/homeassistant-lovelace-alarm-clock-card/README.md

 This card was designed for a tablet which I use on my nightstand with a resolution of 1280px on 800px.
 The idea is to have a really minimalistic, readable clock with some Home Assistant love.
 The card exists out of two parts:

+## Features
 * the clock part (65%) of the height of the screen with:
-** the clock of course
+  * the clock of course
-** the options to setup alarms
+  * the options to setup alarms
+  * the option to override/update the next alarm
-** a nap timer option
+  * a nap timer option
 * the lower part (35%) of the height of the screen which:
-** can show up to 3 other home-assistant cards
+  * can show up to 3 other home-assistant cards
-** shows the snooze and dismiss button when the alarm is ringing
+  * shows the snooze and dismiss button when the alarm is ringing

 ## Updates